Operation Tungsten: Opposing forces

 The Royal Navy assembled a powerful force for Operation Tungsten.
-The main striking force was made up of two wings of Barracudas: 8 Wing comprising 827 and 830 Naval Air Squadrons, and 52 Wing with 829 and 831 Naval Air Squadrons.
+The main striking force was made up of two wings of Barracudas.
+8 Wing comprising 827 Naval Air Squadron and 830 Naval Air Squadron and 52 Wing with 829 and 831 Naval Air Squadrons.
 While 8 Wing was normally based on board Furious and 52 Wing on Victorious, Moore chose to station a squadron from each of the wings on each carrier so they could launch simultaneously and go into battle as formed units.
 The 163 Fleet Air Arm airmen in the attacking units included 28 New Zealanders, three Canadians, two Australians, and one South African; the remainder were British.

 The large number of warships assigned to the operation were initially split into two groups.
-Force One was personally commanded by Fraser on board the battleship HMS Duke of York, and also included Victorious, the battleship HMS Anson (with Moore and his staff on board), a light cruiser and five destroyers.
+Force One was commanded by Fraser on board the battleship HMS Duke of York, and also included Victorious, the battleship HMS Anson (with Moore and his staff embarked), a light cruiser and five destroyers.
 Force Two was commanded by Rear Admiral Arthur La Touche Bisset and comprised Furious, the four escort carriers, five destroyers and two tankers.
 It was planned that Force One would initially provide support for Convoy JW 58 and Force Two would sail separately and proceed directly to a point off Norway where it would be joined by Anson and Victorious on 3 April and conduct the raid the next day.

 Tirpitz's anchorage at Kaafjord was protected by anti-aircraft batteries and fighter aircraft.
 At the time of Operation Tungsten, four batteries of heavy anti-aircraft guns and seven batteries of light guns were located on the shore near the battleship.
 Several anti-aircraft vessels and destroyers were also usually moored near Tirpitz.
 The battleship herself was fitted with 68 anti-aircraft guns.
 Equipment capable of generating an artificial smokescreen to hide Tirpitz from aircraft had also been installed around Kaafjord.
 The German Air Force (Luftwaffe) had only a small number of fighters stationed at bases near Kaafjord, and their operations were constrained by a lack of fuel.
 British intelligence believed that the German fighter force in the area could be rapidly expanded in the event of an emergency.
 The Luftwaffe typically conducted three reconnaissance flights into the Arctic Sea each day.